 The Nordic Council of Ministers, NCM, was created in 1971 to intensify co-operation among the governments of the five Nordic countries (Finland, Norway, Denmark, Sweden, Iceland).
 The secretariat of the NCM is located in Copenhagen, Denmark.
 Since March 2013, the Secretary General of the NCM has been Dagfinn Høybråten.
-In April 2014, Mr. Høybråten visited Estonia, where he also met Prime Minister Taavi Rõivas.
+Mr Høybråten has visited Estonia often, last time 30.11.2018 when he also met President Kersti Kaljulaid.

-Co-operation between the Nordic Council of Ministers and Estonia was established in 1991, when the NCM opened representation offices in the capitals of the once again independent Baltic countries.
+Co-operation between the Nordic Council of Ministers and Estonia was established in 1991, when the NCM opened offices in the capitals of the Baltic countries.
 That started a close partnership between Estonia and the NCM, which takes the form of numerous co-operative projects in many different fields.

 The basis for the cooperation between the NCM and the Baltic countries is governed by guidelines, which are updated every five years.
 In October of 2013, new cooperation guidelines for the period of 2014-2018 were adopted.
 The guidelines set the focus on a number of themes, which are:

 The work of the NCM is chaired by one of the five Member States on a rotating basis (generally the order is: Denmark, Finland, Norway, Sweden and Iceland).
-In 2016, Finland holds the Presidency of the NCM; the main themes for the Finnish Presidency are water, nature and peole.
-In 2015, Denmark held the Presidency and in 2017, the Presidency will be assumed by Norway.
+In 2018, Sweden holds the Presidency of the NCM.
+In 2019, the Presidency will be assumed by Island.